Yony Waite (Kenyan, born 1935)

 Acrylic on canvas

 Yony Waite, now a Kenyan citizen, grew up on the Pacific Island of Guam.
-She studied Fine Art at the University of California where her mentor Richard Diebenkorn instilled in her a keen appreciation of the essential value of light.
-Waite then went to Japan to study the art of sumi-e brush painting where she developed a great love of ink as a medium.
-Waite has kept her gaze of the Kenyan wilderness at the heart of her practice.
-This painting is one of the views of a well-known landmark, the Lukenya mountain range, from her home and studio near Athi River outside Nairobi.
+She studied Fine Art at the University of California where her tutor, Richard Diebenkorn, instilled in her a keen appreciation of the essential value of light.
+Waite later went to Japan to study the art of sumi-e brush painting where she developed a lasting love of ink as a medium.

-Alongside her work as an artist, Waite has been instrumental in establishing various art institutions in Kenya, most notably as co-founder of Gallery Watatu in 1968 which was sold to Ruth Shaffner in 1984.
-She went on to establish Wilderbeeste Workshops and Mkonokono women’s group in Lamu were she still lives.
-Waite received a Rockefeller Grant to create a large-scale work to be exhibited at the Rio Biodiversity Summit of 1992.
+Alongside her work as an artist, Waite has been instrumental in establishing various art institutions in Kenya, most notably as co-founder of Gallery Watatu in 1968 which was sold to Ruth Schaffner in 1984.
+She went on to establish Wildebeeste Workshops and the Mkonokono women’s group in Lamu where she still lives.

-Waite has a strong international following and has exhibited extensively in Japan, USA and Kenya.
+Waite has a strong international following and has exhibited extensively in Japan, the USA and Kenya.